yukiseno/jquerynativePHPapi/README.md

 ## 🤝 Contributing

 This is a portfolio project.
 For improvements or questions, feel free to create an issue or pull request.

-## 📝 License

-MIT License - Feel free to use for portfolio and interview preparation.